 What Should I Do if I Missed a Dose of Ozempic?

-If you missed a dose of Ozempic, it’s important to take it as soon as you realized that you missed it (within 5 days of the last dose).
+If you missed a dose of Ozempic, it’s important to take it as soon as you realize that you missed it (within 5 days of the last dose).

 If you’ve missed more than 2 weeks, speak with your doctor before restarting.